patthiel/wdio-jira-service/README.md

 ## Configuration

 In order to use the service you need to add a `jiraConfig` object to your `wdio.conf.js` file..
-Add the following keys: `host`, `user`, `password`, `failureId`, `failureMessage`, `jiraSuccessId`, `successMessage`  in your `wdio.conf.js` file.
+Add the following keys: `host`, `user`, `password`, `failureId`, `failureMessage`, `successId`, `successMessage`  in your `wdio.conf.js` file.
 You also need to set a value for `jiraIssue` in each of your spec files.
 The service passes or fails the specifed JIRA issue based on the the results of running a spec file.
 A spec file is only successful/passed if it contains no failures.
 Also of note: currently there can only be a one-to-one spec file -> JIRA issue relationship.

 ```js